DavidVioMC/Skript-1.8/README.md

 This fork of Skript is only available for Minecraft 1.8.
 Check above if you're looking for 1.9+ compatibility.

+Also, it doesn't support hooks to FAWE or WorldGuard yet.

 ## Download
 You can find the downloads in the [releases page](https://github.com/Matocolotoe/Skript/releases).